 You can take the ferry from Seattle or for a much shorter ride, from Port Angeles.
 Once you arrive in Victoria Island, you’ll have plenty to do.
 You will most certainly want to check out the Inner Harbor and the Royal BC Museum.

-If you want to spend the nice you can easily choose from over 300 properties, and find a budget hotel in Victoria, BC.
+If you want to spend the night you can easily choose from over 300 properties, and find a budget hotel in Victoria, BC.

 Finishing our list of day trips from Seattle comes Olympia, the capital of the State of Washington.
 This is where all the state government buildings are located.
 Much smaller to walk through and delightful to visit, Olympia is worth your time to visit.